-The extended coverage for condominium conversion projects will be in force on January 1, 2018.
-The warranty protections will then apply to projects where the first arm's length Agreement of Purchase and Sale for the project is signed on or after that date.
+The extended coverage for condominium conversion projects came into force on January 1, 2018.
+The warranty protections apply to projects where the first arm's length Agreement of Purchase and Sale for the project is signed on or after that date.